KusumaBG/KusumaBG.github.io/README.md

 *	Easily add files from your device to ownCloud
 *	Two-factor authentication

 You can get ownCloud Android app by logging into your ownCloud server from your Android device using a Web browser such as Chrome, Firefox, or Dolphin.
-For more information see [ownCloud Android App Manual](https://doc.owncloud.org/android/).
+For more information, see [ownCloud Android App Manual](https://doc.owncloud.org/android/).